August 30, 2013

 and 2005 is testament, in part to the impact of such reusable bags.
 We think it also clearly shows that Australian families will very willing to make small changes to ensure they live more sustainability.
 That why we are so passionate about ensuring families have access to better choices and better products so they can make a real difference.

-SO WHAT IS THE ALTERNATIVES…
+SO WHAT ARE THE ALTERNATIVES…

 In our bias opinion, compostable bags offer a great convenient, sustainable alternative.
 Compost-A-Pak™ liners and Shopping Bags are 100% Australian certified compostable liners.
 They were designed to improve the convenience of food waste collection and so inspire families to compost and recycle.